 Mission, Vision, Values

 BARKA empowers the people of Burkina Faso to thrive.
-We do this by partnering with rural villages to break the poverty cycle…permanently.
+We do this by partnering with communities to break the poverty cycle…permanently.
 BARKA’s work focuses on the following high-impact areas:

 - Water – we provide access to clean water, improved sanitation, and hygiene education for schools and communities (WASH initiatives)